Voyz/ibind/docs/websocket/overview.md

 ## Events Represent WebSocket Data

 Incoming WebSocket messages are converted into events before they are propagated to user code.
-Known message types are parsed into events using a router - which can be overriden for bespoke message parsing -, while unknown types are collated into a single generic event type.
+Known message types are parsed into events using a router - which can be overridden for bespoke message parsing -, while unknown types are collated into a single generic event type.

 Typical events may include:

 - WebSocket connection state changes
-- Subscritption status changes
+- Subscription status changes
 - Market data events
 - Order updates
 - Trade events